 3. Make Use of Actionable Language

-This is probably where the difference comes in the essay of a student and the email copy of an organization.
+This is probably where the difference comes between the essay of a student and the email copy of an organization.
 As a business, your goal is to encourage your readers to do something.
 This can be like getting them to purchase a product or service, sign-up for something, visit a webpage, or download a white paper or some other document.
-An essay is informative, but doesn’t intend to drive the reader to take some action.
-It may give them food for thought, but that is as far it can go in getting the reader to do something.
+An essay is informative but doesn’t intend to drive the reader to take some action.
+It may give them food for thought, but that is as far as it can go in getting the reader to do something.